 Owning trees can be a joy but can sometimes be a worry, and carries a number of legal responsibilities and duties.
 But…

-For any of this, I can carry out tree surveys that assess and explain risk in accordance with current industry best practice and provide informative and decisive written reports, backed by expertise and insurance, tailored to landowner legal obligations.
+For any of this, I can carry out tree surveys that assess and explain risk in accordance with case law, guidance and current industry best practice and provide informative and decisive written reports, backed by expertise and insurance, tailored to landowner legal obligations.

 Travelling from my Glasgow office I provide consultancy advice and recommendations for landowners, factors, tenants, neighbours. local authorities, housing associations, builders and utilities companies, from individual trees in gardens to whole estates, all over Scotland.